open/close all folders

 - M&M/Mars, a candy company famous for M&M's, Mars bars, Skittles and Snickers, among other products, is still private, still family-owned, and based in the one place you'd probably least expect: McLean, VA, just outside Washington, D.C..

 - Candy companies used to be this almost exclusively; now there are only a tiny handful left.
 Tootsie Roll is another family-owned one.

 - Another real-life example: S.C.
 Johnson & Son, the company that makes Windex, Glade and Ziploc.

 - Often confused for the above company, Johnson & Johnson is no longer a family business.

 - And another: Playboy magazine.
-Hugh Hefner founded it; his daughter currently runs it.
+Hugh Hefner founded it; his son is Chief Creative Officer.

 - The Adamses, the Roosevelts, the Kennedys, and the Bushes.

 - Most Kingdoms and Empires in history, often forming a Deadly Decadent Court.

 - And their only slightly more "democratic" successor states, the Hereditary Republics.

 - In-N-Out, serving fast food burgers around the western United States, and owned by the Snyder family.
 Founder set precedent for Bible verses to be printed on the bottom of bags, cups, and cartons.
 Currently owned by Lynsi Snyder, grandchild of company founders Harry and Esther Snyder.